ayohana/flashcard-site/README.md

 ## Description

 This is a flashcard site for learning basic JavaScript and jQuery.
-The user can click on a flashcard to see the definition of a term or concept.
-The user can also flip the card back over to test their knowledge.
+The user can click on a flashcard to see the definition of a term or a concept.
+The user can also hide the definition back to test their knowledge.

 ## Setup/Installation Requirements